gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

-In all of these cases, the lack of language support add unnecessary complexity
+In all of these cases, the lack of language support adds unnecessary complexity
 to the program for what should be simple primitive operations that should scale
 naturally to larger types without needing us to use unsafe code.
 Even if we say
 that the unsafe code example is ok, we would be relying on the optimizer to